InjectiveLabs/docs/source/includes/_clients.md

 Python SDK traditionally relied on local configuration files to get the list of available markets and tokens in each network (mainnet, testnet and devnet).

 Since **version 0.8** the SDK is able also to get the markets and tokens information directly from the chain data (through the Indexer process).
-The benefit of this approach is that it is not necessary to update the SDK version when a new market is created in the chain or a new token added.
+The benefit of this approach is that it is not necessary to update the SDK version when a new market is created in the chain or a new token is added.

 - To use the markets and tokens information from the local configuration files, create the Composer instance in the traditional way